stripedmustard/Team4/index.md

 - Potential faults with the Blog Bot, regarding potential issues that could hurt the Google ranking of a website

 **_2/6/19_**
+Today, we met and talked about creating the team website.
+Grace agreed to create the website, montior the website and update it with the current word count of each member as well as
 - Talked about creating the team website
 - Updating the Web Crawler application

 **_2/12/19_**
 Today we created a website that will provide the details of all our team meetings, hold each team member's developer notes, and discusses the progress we have made with our project throughout the semester.
 We tested the Web Crawler and it was able to find articles relating to our keywords.
 Lastly, we tried out Page Optimizer Pro for the first time.
-Lonnie recommended that we take a look at Page Optimizer Pro because he believed it would help us understand how to improve the Google rankings of the Wordpress articles.
+Lonnie recommended that we take a look at Page
+Optimizer Pro because he believed it would help us understand how to improve the Google rankings of the Wordpress articles.

 **_3/1/19_**
 Early this morning, we met with Ryan to talk about Page Optimizer Pro.
 This was the tool that Lonnie said would help us get a start on our plugin.
 In addition, we gave him an update on our project.
-Currently, our prototype consists of the Web Crawler and an offline Wordpress plugin.
+Currently, our prototype consists of the Web Crawler and an offline
+Wordpress plugin.
 Our Wordpress plugin can find articles relevant to the keyword provided, copy the article and publish a copy of the article to the offline Wordpress site.

 **_3/4/19_**
 - Met at Presentation U to review presentation that will be presented on Wednesday March 6